iulius999/Planes/README.md

 gives a response: miss, hit or dead, depending on whether there is a part of a plane on that cell or not.
 A plane is dead only if its head has been hit.
 The goal is to
 'kill' all 3 planes of the opponent by hitting their heads.
 The winner is the first player who accomplishes this.

 The game has a console based user interface.
-It interacts with the user by waiting for him to enter commands: either the name of a cell, the orientation of a plane or what player takes the first hit.
+It interacts with the user by giving him instructions to enter commands: either the name of a cell, the orientation of a plane or which player takes the first hit.

 It is a Computer vs. Human game.
 The computer strategy is designed in the following way: the planes are placed in a random manner (because placing the planes completely random is already a good strategy itself; the planes could be exactly one near another, therefore it can be very hard for a human player to distinguish which plane is